THX 1138

-THX 1138 is a 1971 American social science fiction film co-written and directed by George Lucas in his directorial debut.
-Produced by Francis Ford Coppola and co-written by Walter Murch, the film stars Robert Duvall and Donald Pleasence, with Don Pedro Colley, Maggie McOmie and Ian Wolfe in supporting roles.
-The film is set in a dystopian future in which the populace is controlled through android police and mandatory use of drugs that suppress emotions.
+THX 1138 is a 1971 American social science fiction film co-written and directed by George Lucas in his feature directorial debut.
+Produced by Francis Ford Coppola and co-written by Walter Murch, the film stars Robert Duvall and Donald Pleasence, with Don Pedro Colley, Maggie McOmie, and Ian Wolfe in supporting roles.
+The film is set in a dystopian future in which the citizens are controlled by android police and mandatory use of drugs that suppress emotions.

-THX 1138 was developed from Lucas's 1967 student film Electronic Labyrinth: THX 1138 4EB, which he made while attending the USC School of Cinematic Arts.
+THX 1138 was developed from Lucas's 1967 student film Electronic Labyrinth: THX 1138 4EB, which he created while attending the USC School of Cinematic Arts.
 The feature film was produced in a joint venture between Warner Bros. and American Zoetrope.
 A novelization by Ben Bova was published in 1971.

-The film received mixed reviews from critics and underperformed at the box office upon its initial release.
-However, it has subsequently received critical acclaim and gained a cult following, particularly in the aftermath of Lucas' success with Star Wars in 1977.
+The film received mixed reviews from critics and underperformed at the box office upon its initial release, but it has subsequently received critical acclaim and gained a cult following, particularly in the aftermath of Lucas's success with Star Wars (1977).
 A director's cut prepared by Lucas was released in 2004.

 Plot

-In the dystopian future, sexual intercourse and reproduction are prohibited, whereas use of mind-altering drugs is mandatory to enforce compliance among the citizens and to ensure their ability to conduct dangerous and demanding tasks.
-Emotions and the concept of family are taboo.
-Workers are clad in identical white uniforms and have shaven heads to emphasize uniformity, likewise with police androids who wear black and monks who are robed.
+In the dystopian future, sexual intercourse and reproduction are prohibited, and mind-altering drugs are mandatory to enforce compliance among the citizens and to ensure their ability to conduct dangerous and demanding tasks.
+Workers wear identical white uniforms and have shaven heads to emphasize uniformity, likewise with police androids who wear black and monks who are robed.
 Instead of names, people have designations with three arbitrary letters (referred to as the "prefix") and four digits, shown on an identity badge worn at all times.